FriendlyUser/astro-tech-blog/src/pages/posts/tech/go/Using_GoCron_Guide_to_Task_Scheduling.md

 ---
 title: Using GoCron in Golang A Practical Guide to Task Scheduling
 pubDate: "2023-05-30T19:37:46.343Z"
-description: " In this article, we will explore how to use GoCron to schedule and manage tasks in a Golang application"
+description: " In this article, we will explore how to use GoCron to schedule and manage tasks."
 tags: ["go"]
 layout: "@/templates/BasePost.astro"
 imgSrc: /imgs/2023/186810635.png
 ---

-# Using GoCron in Golang: A Practical Guide to Task Scheduling
+# Using GoCron

 GoCron is a simple, efficient, and flexible job scheduling library for the Go programming language (also known as Golang).
 It enables developers to schedule tasks, automate repetitive jobs, and manage background processes in a user-friendly and efficient manner.
 In this article, we will explore how to use GoCron to schedule and manage tasks in a Golang application.